 Water conservation is something many households take for granted.
-In an area with an abundance of water, you might not think about how much fresh water you waste from day to day.
+Especially in areas with an abundance of water.
+For you might not think about how much fresh water you waste from day to day.
 In hot weather, it’s even more important to conserve water.
 Droughts make water scarce, and you might be fined for wasting water.

-Conserving water also conserves energy.
+So water conservation or conserving water is also about conserves energy.
 It’s better for the planet if you use less water in your daily activities.
 By making a few simple changes and knowing a bit more about where your water is going, you can start to conserve water more aggressively.

 Fans of hot water may feel dismayed — it’s more energy-efficient to shower in cooler water because you’re not wasting time waiting for the water to heat up.
 That fact doesn’t mean that you should only take cold showers, though.
 Consider cutting down on the frequency you take hot showers and choose to take lukewarm ones instead.
 Besides, a little cold water can’t hurt you.
 Some believe that colder showers improve circulation and concentration.

 How often do you water your lawn?
 While having a beautiful green yard might be a dream, it’s not always realistic.
 The amount of water your grass needs is dependent upon several factors, like the type of soil it’s growing in.
 Many homes sit atop clay soil, which doesn’t absorb water as quickly as loam or sand.
 If your grass grows out of clay soil, consider using less water on it but watering it for a longer period.
 If you use too much force all at once, the water will be run off and lost, being no use to your yard at all.

 Aim to keep your grass alive, but don’t overwater it.
 Overwatering can be bad for both plants and the rest of the environment.
 The run-off water that comes from overwatering your lawn can lead to erosion in other sources or might contribute to water damage near your home’s foundation.